Tarvos

 What is Tarvos made of?

-Tarvos has a density of 1 g/cm³ (5.5× smaller than Earth's density).
+Tarvos has a density of 2.3 g/cm³ (2.4× smaller than Earth's density).
 This density provides important clues about the planet's internal composition.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Does Tarvos have seasons?